terascope/teraslice/docs/api.md

 }
 ```

-#### POST /v1/jobs/{jobId}/_resume
+### POST /v1/jobs/{jobId}/_resume

-issues a resume command, this allows the execution controller to continue invoking slicers and allocating work if they were in a paused state, marks the job execution context as running
+Issues a resume command, this allows the execution controller to continue invoking slicers and allocating work if they were in a paused state, marks the job execution context as running.

 ```sh
 $ curl -XPOST 'localhost:5678/v1/jobs/5a50580c-4a50-48d9-80f8-ac70a00f3dbd/_resume'